 When are baptisms scheduled?

 The Rite of Baptism recommends that baptisms be celebrated on Sunday.
 Baptisms are normally scheduled after the 11:00 am Mass so that families may attend Mass and then stay for the baptism.
-During COVID-19 our Sunday Mass schedule has not allowed for baptisms, so they have typically been done on Saturdays following the 9:00 am Mass.

 Can we baptize in a place other than the Church?